blukatdevelopment/UnchainedWorldsOld/gm_tools/book_of_maladies.md

 ### 76
 You gain a hunchback.
 ### 77
-You gain a level of exhaustion if you don't eat humanoid flesh each day, but eating it removes all levels of exhaustion.
+You lose one stamina dice from your maximum if you don't eat humanoid flesh each day, but eating it returns your stamina dice maximum to normal.
 ### 78
 An ancient one whispers into your mind, luring you to perform acts of evil.
 ### 79